 There are no material facts in dispute here.
-The debtors may strip off the wholly unsecured junior lien held by Bank of America, N.A., for the purposes of the Chapter 13 plan.
+The debtors may strip off the wholly unsecured junior lien held by for the purposes of the Chapter 13 plan.
 However, the lien shall not be avoided until the plaintiffs complete the Chapter 13 plan in its entirety.
 In the event the Chapter 13 case is converted or dismissed prior to plan completion, the lienholder would continue to hold a valid and unavoided lien secured by the plaintiffs' residential real property.
 For this reason no documentation of lien avoidance need or shall be recorded until such time as the plaintiffs successfully complete the Chapter 13 plan.

 IT IS ORDERED: The debtor-plaintiffs' motion for summary judgment (Fil.
-No. 9) is granted.
+No. 23) is granted.
 Separate judgment will be entered.

-DATED: October 26, 2016.
+DATED: October 20, 2017.